24th June 2023

 Only bags provided by the Organizers will be transported to Cortina.

-After the race ends, bags must be collected at Palestra Revis in Cortina d’Ampezzo (Via Bonacossa 1) no later than 12 noon on Sunday 25 June upon presentation of race bib numbers.
+After the race ends, bags must be collected at Olympic Ice Stadium (Via Bonacossa 1, Cortina d'Ampezzo) no later than 12 noon on Sunday 25 June upon presentation of race bib numbers.
 Under no circumstances will the Organizers send uncollected bags to athletes’ residences.
 Bags that are not collected by the deadline will be immediately destroyed for hygienic reasons.

 Art.
 13 START OF RACE